-Research in Interaction Lab is focused on embodied/situated/distributed cognition in natural and artificial cognitive systems - in particular:
+Research in Interaction Lab is focused on embodied/situated/distributed cognition in natural and artificial cognitive systems.

 - sensorimotor interaction between cognitive agents (humans, animals, robots) and their environments,